stolostron/rhacm-docs/README.md

    - Add tags such as `bug` or `priority`.
    - Doc team can use the `help wanted` label if we are waiting for input late in the release.

-Link issues to commits.
-This is important for file history and if something has to be undone.
+**Link issues to commits** This is important for file history and if something has to be undone.
 Link an issue to a commit, add a reference to the issue to the commit message and a quick note about the update.
 See the following syntax:

      ```
      open-cluster-management/backlog#147/#<issue_number> command updated